Accelerating Particle-based Energetic Variational Inference: Preliminary: Energy Quadratization (EQ) for gradient flows

 Using the identity $2 a^2 - 2 ab = a^2 - b^2 + (a-b)^2$, we have

 \end{proof}

-Since $\tilde{F}(r, \z) = r^2$ can be viewed as a certain approximation of the energy $F(\z)$, Eq. \eqref{Decay_r} gives a certain stability to the scheme.
+Since $\tilde{F}(r, \z) = r^2$ can be viewed as a certain approximation of the energy $F(\z)$, Eq. \eqref{Decay_r} provides a form of stability for the scheme.
 However, it is worth mentioning that the temporal discretization \eqref{SAV} cannot guarantee $r^{n+1} = q(\z^{n+1})$.
 Consequently, we do not have the energy stability in terms of the original energy $F(\z^{n+1}) \leq F(\z^n)$.
-We may need to choose a very small $\tau$ value such that the algorithm works.
+We may need to choose a very small $\tau$ value such that the algorithm works \cite{shen2018convergence}.

-\begin{remark} Here we provide a more intuitive derivation or interpretation of system \eqref{ODE_rqz} through the Lagrange multiplier approach.
+\begin{remark} Here, we provide a more intuitive derivation or interpretation of system \eqref{ODE_rqz} through the Lagrange multiplier approach.
 The original gradient flow \eqref{GD_z} can be reformulated as a constrained gradient flow

 The constraint $r = q(\z)$ ensures that the energies $\tilde{F}(r, \z)$ and $F(\z)$ are essentially equivalent.
 We define the Lagrangian function

 where $\lambda$ is the Lagrange multiplier.
 According to the method of Lagrange multipliers, the minimizer of $\tilde{F}(r, \z)$ under the constraint $r = q(\z)$ satisfies